 For revenues, your HOA records them when you earn them, not when you receive money.
 The process is similar to traditional Accrual Accounting.
 For expenses, your HOA records them when you incur them, not when you pay them.
 The process is similar to the least favored Cash Basis.

 With Modified Accrual Accounting, you will find account titles like “Assessments Receivable” and “Prepaid Assessments” on financial statements.
 This is because the timing for reporting revenues is the same as the Accrual Basis.
-For expenses, though, you will notice a difference between the Balance Sheet and Accounts Payable Report.
+For expenses, though, you will notice a difference between the Balance Sheet and the Accounts Payable Report.
 Because the process corresponds to the Cash Basis, the unpaid invoices will not agree.

 Is Modified Accrual Accounting the Best?